-From September 2014, Year 1, Year 3, Year 4 and Year 5 will adopt and teach programmes of study set out in the National Curriculum (2014) for Mathematics, English, Science and Foundation subjects: (Art & Design, Design Technology, Computing (formerly known as Information Technology), Music, History, Geography and Physical Education.
+From September 2014, Year 1, Year 3, Year 4 and Year 5 adopted and followed programmes of study set out in the National Curriculum (2014) for Mathematics, English, Science and Foundation subjects: (Art & Design, Design Technology, Computing (formerly known as Information Technology), Music, History, Geography and Physical Education.
 French is also taught in Key Stage 2.

-From September 2015 all year groups will follow the new National Curriculum (2014)
+From September 2015 all year groups began following the new National Curriculum (2014)

 Key Phase Curriculum

-All Salford Diocese schools follow 'The Way, The Truth and The Life' programme
+Religious Education All Salford Diocese schools follow 'Come and See' programme

-Year groups overviews, key words and key scripture can be found on the website below:
+Year groups overviews, key words and key scripture can be found on the websites below:

 In the Early Years, there is a great emphasis on speaking and listening as well as phonics.
 Children have daily phonics lessons which are structured around Letters and Sounds.Literacy work is planned around exciting topic related texts which foster a love of reading, speaking and writing.

 In Key Stage 1, all pupils have a daily literacy lesson; this involves speaking, listening, reading and writing.
 Letters and Sounds is taught daily in groups related to the phases of phonics teaching and learning.
 Pupils learn to love books and other forms of text, including audio and visual texts.